-For second son’s pop-up life cycle project, he preferred to make his own story book.
+For second son’s pop-up life cycle project, he preferred to make his own storybook.
 And he named the main character Dodie the frog.

 The story started with the mommy frog’s laid eggs.
 What my 10-year old boy used to keep the printed eggs from popping up?
 He printed it on a board paper in best quality ink to make it “come to life”.
-And to make the picture pop up, he cut a small piece of paper about 2 inches in height and 1/2 inch for the width; and folded it into three forming a Z shape.
+And to make the picture pop up, he cut a small piece of paper about 2 inches in height and 1/2 inch for the width.
+He folded it into three forming a Z shape.
 He taped the other end of the folded paper to the background and the other end to the cut-out egg print.

-Second stage of Dodie the frog’s life cycle — the tadpole phase.
+The second stage of Dodie the frog’s life cycle — the tadpole phase.
 To make his story engaging, he described in his story how a tadpole would look like during its development phase.

 “Wow! a 3D photo,” was my initial reaction.
-He made use of similar images and gave emphasis to the leaves to make them pop up.
+He made use of the similar images and gave emphasis to the leaves to make them pop up.

 When we visited the bookstore one Sunday, we looked for some fruit or flower scrapbook materials.
 We found these tiny plastic flower buttons and imagined them to look good in second son’s pop-up book.

 The last or fourth phase of Dodie the frog — a full-grown frog.
-And because frogs live on both land and water, second son opted to google grassy lawns as background.
+And because frogs live on both land and water, the second son opted to Google grassy lawns as background.
 He told me that he would want to emphasize that his Dodie the frog loves to play on manicured green lawns.

 Even the back cover complemented the front cover.